Euromaidan: Overview

-The demonstrations began on the night of 21 November 2013, when protests erupted in the capital, Kyiv, after the Ukrainian government rejected draft laws that would allow the release of jailed opposition leader Yulia Tymoshenko and suspend preparations for signing the Ukraine–European Union Association Agreement with the European Union, to seek closer economic relations with Russia.
-The reversal was preceded by a campaign of threats, insults and preemptive trade restrictions from Russia.
+The demonstrations began on the night of 21 November 2013, when protests erupted in the capital Kyiv.
+The protests were launched following the Ukrainian government's suspension of preparations for signing the Ukraine–European Union Association Agreement in favour of closer economic relations with Russia and rejection of draft laws which would have allowed the release of jailed opposition leader Yulia Tymoshenko.
+The shift away from the European Union (EU) was preceded by a campaign of threats, insults and preemptive trade restrictions from Russia.

-On 24 November 2013, clashes between protesters and police began.
-Protesters strived to break cordon.
-Police used tear gas and batons.
-Protesters also used tear gas and some fire crackers (according to the police, protesters were the first to use them).
-After a few days of demonstrations an increasing number of university students joined the protests.
+After a few days of demonstrations, an increasing number of university students joined the protests.
 The Euromaidan has been characterised as an event of major political symbolism for the European Union itself, particularly as "the largest ever pro-European rally in history."

-The protests continued despite heavy police presence, regularly sub-freezing temperatures, and snow.
-Escalating violence from government forces in the early morning of 30 November caused the level of protests to rise, with 400,000–800,000 protesters, according to Russia's opposition politician Boris Nemtsov, demonstrating in Kyiv on the weekends of 1 December and 8 December.
+The protests continued despite heavy police presence, regular sub-freezing temperatures, and snow.
+Escalating violence from government forces in the early morning of 30 November caused the level of protests to rise, with 400,000–800,000 protesters demonstrating in Kyiv on the weekends of 1 and 8 December, according to Russia's opposition politician Boris Nemtsov.
 In the preceding weeks, protest attendance had fluctuated from 50,000 to 200,000 during organised rallies.
-Violent riots took place 1 December and 19 January through 25 January in response to police brutality and government repression.
-Starting 23 January, several Western Ukrainian Oblast (province) government buildings and regional councils were occupied in a revolt by Euromaidan activists.
-In the Russophone cities of Zaporizhzhya, Sumy, and Dnipropetrovsk, protesters also tried to take over their local government buildings and were met with considerable force from both police and government supporters.
+Violent riots took place on 1 December and from 19 January through 25 January in response to police brutality and government repression.
+Starting 23 January, several Western Ukrainian oblast (province) government buildings and regional councils were occupied in a revolt by Euromaidan activists.
+In the Russophone cities of Zaporizhzhia, Sumy, and Dnipropetrovsk, protesters also tried to take over their local government buildings and were met with considerable resistance from both police and government supporters.